Cambuchi/blog-src/content/posts/pagination-break-down.md

 showToc = true
-tags = ["JavaScript", "Tutorial", "Code", "Web Development", "HTML"] title = "Pagination Break Down"
+tags = ["JavaScript", "Tutorial", "Code", "Web Development", "HTML"] title = "Pagination Break Down" summary = "Pagination is a way to display only a set number of items on your page while allowing easy access to the other items if needed.
+This is a guide to walk you through the thought process, white-boarding, and implementation of pagination in vanilla JavaScript."
 [cover]
 alt = "Example of pagination." caption = "Consistent, dynamic pagination that does not shift in size is the goal."